codeprintsdev/analyzer/README.md

 Nevertheless there is demand for creating prints from a repository (e.g. to give them as a present to each team member after reaching a major milestone).

-This is why we offer a client that can be used locally without having to make any code public or install any dependencies.
+This is why we offer a standalone tool that can be used locally without having to make any code public or install any dependencies.

 ## Usage